lenatran/japan_hostels/README.md

 # Exploratory Data Analysis (EDA) on Japanese Hostels using Python

-As someone who possesses a love for travel and has yet won the lottery, finding ways to save while traveling is essential.
-Hostels have been an amazing, affordable lodging option for travelers who are on a budget or just wants to experience something different outside of the traditional hotel options.
-Hostels haven't always gotten the best rap so I conducted a simple research study on hostels in Japan, a popular travel destination that is known to be hard on the wallet.
+An analysis on an affordable lodging option for travelers using Pandas, Matplotlib, Seaborn and Scipy modules.

 ## Data Source

 This dataset was webscraped from Hostelworld by Koki Ando and is available to the public on Kaggle (https://www.kaggle.com/koki25ando/hostel-world-dataset).

-## Overview

-- The visualizations and analysis were done using Pandas, Matplotlib, Seaborn, and Scipy packages.
--

 ## Reading CSV file and data clean-up